smitmartijn/networkinsight-cookbook/manuscript/ch-1-intro.md

 {pagebreak}

+{id: book-updates}
+## Book Updates

+This is a so-called 'Agile' book.
+As Network Insight evolves and new features are added (and existing features are changed), this book will try to keep up with the release cycles.
+That's what so great about Leanpub, as you purchase this book once, and every time I push an update, you will get the updated version for free.

+To get notified whenever a new version of this book launches, I strongly recommend that you allow Leanpub to send you update emails.
+These notifications are not turned on by default; please make sure you do this:

+1. Log into your [Leanpub](https://leanpub.com/login) account
+2. Select "Library" from your account menu (upper-right)
+3. Click on this book’s cover image
+4. Select "New Version Available" under "Email Settings"

+If you’re reading this on a Kindle, you can add your Kindle email address.
+That way, Leanpub will send new versions right to your Kindle.

 ## How to Use This Book
 As the book title suggests, this book acts as a cookbook for Network Insight.
 It will provide context and background information on the Network Insight features, and explain how to use them.
 I hope that you can use it for two goals: